jcummings/Get-M365CopilotReadiness/README.md

 | MicrosoftTeams                               | 5.6.0            |
 | Microsoft.Online.SharePoint.PowerShell       | 16.0.24908.12000 |

-> The script imports these modules and will attempt installation for CurrentUser scope if they’re missing.
+> The script imports these modules and will attempt installation for CurrentUser scope if they're missing.

 ---